Associate in Arts for Transfer | SC Program: AA-T.4001

 Units 3

-Advisory: A grade of C or higher in ENGL 190 or ESL 138, or English Placement Level 6 or higher.
+Advisory: ENGL 1A or English Placement Level 7 or higher.

-An introduction to United States and California government and politics, including their constitutions, political institutions and processes, and political actors.
-Examination of political behavior, political issues, and public policy.
-This course satisfies the CSU requirement in U.S. Constitution and California State and local government (US-2 and US-3).
+This course is an introduction to United States and California government and politics, including their constitutions, political institutions and processes, and political actors.
+An examination of political behavior, political issues, and public policy, this course satisfies the CSU requirement in U.S. Constitution and California State and local government (US-2 and US-3).
 This course may be offered in a distance education format.

 Apply Now